reiver/reiver-uuid/chapters/chrono-random/README.md

 Etc.

 These are just decisions that one needs to make.
-(Likely influenced by what the computers you have to deal with are capable of now, and whatever future you are trying to future-proof for.)
+(Likely influenced by what the computers you have to deal with are capable of now, whatever future you are trying to future-proof for, plus likely what is familiar & easier for you, etc.)

 ## Unix Time